teamplanes/dashbored/docs/README.md

 }
 ```

-# Shape of the queryfile
+## The shape of the queryfile

 ---

-Your query file should be a `js` file that export an array of objects.
-Each objects represent a page in your dashbored.
+Your query file should be a `js` file that exports an array of objects.
+Each object represents a page in your dashbored.

 ```js
 // queries.js